NUBIC/interleave/README.md

 * Why the name 'Interleve'?
   * Because clinical reserach databases and registries requrie the 'inteleaving' of manually created data and data automatically pulled from external systems (EHRs, billing/claims systems...)?
 Data must be stacked on top of each other and the provenance of each entity must be tracked.
 The data must be interleaved.

+* Live Demo
+  * Here is a live demo of the application: https://interleave.herokuapp.com/
+  * The demo is setup with a subset of the datapoints necessary for the Northwestern Prostate SPORE: http://cancer.northwestern.edu/prostatespore/

 * Setup
  * Open a psql command prompt
  * CREATE DATABASE interleave_development;